pholoto/comp3080_ai_business_analyst_assistant/back_end/README.md

 pip install -r back_end/requirements.txt
 ```

-> The default embedding model is `sentence-transformers/all-MiniLM-L6-v2`.
-The LLM layer defaults to the Ollama client defined in `AI.llm.client`, but safely falls back to a stub when the model is unavailable.
+The default embedding model is `sentence-transformers/all-MiniLM-L6-v2` (set `RAG_EMBED_MODEL` to override).
+The LLM layer defers to `AI.llm.client` (MLVoca API with DeepSeek R1 by default) and falls back to a deterministic stub for local testing.

-## Running the API
+## Running the FastAPI service

 ```powershell
 uvicorn back_end.app:app --reload